dan-behar/FileTransfer/README.md

 - Set the following permissions:
 ![Image text](https://github.com/dan-behar/FileTransfer/blob/main/images/IAM3.png)
 ![Image text](https://github.com/dan-behar/FileTransfer/blob/main/images/IAM4.png)
 - Click NEXT.
-Verify that everything is correct, then create the user (don't forget to copy the password)
+Verify that everything is correct, then create the user
+  - Don't forget to copy the password that will be available after you create the user
 - Go back to the users list.
 Then click on the name of your user.
 - Go to Security Credentials, then search `Access Keys` and create them as follows:
 ![Image text](https://github.com/dan-behar/FileTransfer/blob/main/images/IAM5.png)